 Their trial in the Bronx Supreme Court before Judge Ferdinand Pecora was a media sensation.
 Not since the days of Murder Incorporated had so many reporters flocked from all over the country.
 Banner headlines daily served up a diet of kinky sex, occult rituals, deception, depravity and murder.
 Anything and everything was fair game.

 That included Martha Beck in particular.
 The media’s treatment of her was lurid, tasteless and tacky.
 They mocked her physical appearance and weight problem.
 They lampooned her declarations of undying love for Fernandez and her claims that she’d been under his spell.
-All told, it was Martha who attracted nothing but sneers and sanctimony, although her crimes fully deserved to be vilified press coverage had an almost personal spite to it.
+All told, it was Martha who attracted nothing but sneers and sanctimony.
+Granted, her crimes fully deserved to be vilified, but the press coverage had an almost personal spite to it.

 From the trial’s opening on 28 June 1949 to the verdict on 18 August the press and public regarded them with a mixture of revulsion and fascination.
 At one point, twenty-four police officers had to enter the court to maintain order.
 Judge Pecora endured forty-four days of lurid testimony, even more lurid headlines and occasional disorder before delivering a five-hour summation of the evidence.
 Only then could the jury retire to deliberate their verdict.
 After a forty-four day trial it came with unexpected speed.